 Please note: information sessions are conducted Remote Live via Zoom

 Program Director: Janet McConnell, CVT

-The Veterinary Assistant Program in collaboration with Red Bank Veterinary Hospital is approved through the National Association of Veterinary Technicians in America (NAVTA).
-Students who graduate are eligible to sit for the national exam to earn the credential of Approved Veterinary
+This newly expanded Veterinary Assistant Program in collaboration with Red Bank Veterinary Hospital is approved through the National Association of Veterinary Technicians in America (NAVTA).
+Students who graduate are eligible to sit for the national exam to earn the credential of Approved Veterinary Assistant (AVA).

 - Grades of C on college transcript in 100-level math and English courses

 - Accuplacer scores of 250 in arithmetic and reading comprehension (if you need to take Accuplacer tests, you will receive a Testing Center order form at the Mandatory Workshop.
 Each test is $5.)

 - SAT scores of 540 in critical reading and 530 in quantitative